aigc-apps/PAI-RAG/src/pai_rag/docs/tabular_doc.md

 **row_joiner:** _str, default="\n"._
 The separator used to join rows.

-**csv_config:** _dict, default={}._
-The configuration of csv reader
-Set to empty dict by default, this means pandas will try to figure out the separators, table head, etc. on its own.

-#### one important parameter:

-**header:** _None or int, list of int, default 0._
-Row (0-indexed) to use for the column labels of the parsed DataFrame.
+**header:** _None or int, list of int, default 0._ row (0-indexed) to use for the column labels of the parsed DataFrame.
 If a list of integers is passed those row positions will be combined into a MultiIndex.
 Use None if there is no header.

 ### Functions: